 Aviation Safety Managers Need SMS Management Tools

 Safety managers are resourceful professionals.
 Their respective companies demand that they provide results on extremely limited budgets.
-Many times a safety manager is appointed without adequate training.
+Many times safety managers are appointed without adequate training.
 In these cases, safety managers are kicked into the deep end of the swimming pool.

 Sink or swim, safety manager.